Anqqqqi/Anqqqqi/README.md

 I will Graduate at Dec 2024.

-The joy of life lies in optimistically solving problems.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on getting a job .
 - 🌱 I’m currently learning UVM of Verification.